 - Sleeping Bag – An emergency bivvy may be a better choice if you are starting to run out of space or have the bag getting heavy.

 - Gloves – Kids don’t want to sit around.
 Add sturdy work gloves in your kid’s size so they can be safe on their hands while ‘helping out’.

-- N95 Mask – A small will fit most kids, but be sure to check the fit before stowing in their bag.
+- N95 Mask – A small one will fit most kids, but be sure to check the fit before stowing it in their bags.

 How to Pack Your Kid’s Bug Out Bag

 Packing a kid’s bug out bag is about the same as packing an adult bug out bag.
 It is actually a little easier because you are packing less into a smaller bag.
 Denser, heavier items will need to go towards the bottom of the bag, and then be stacked up against the back.
 Lighter items will go on top and further away from the back (the outside of the backpack).